 This policy addresses the determination of ownership of intellectual property rights for inventions and other works developed or created by members of the College community.
 It applies to all members of the College community, including faculty members, staff, and students of the College.
 The Policy applies to intellectual property, creations, inventions, advances, discoveries, software, written materials, creative works and other work product conceived or developed in the course of College activities or with College resources, referred to in this Policy as “IP”.

 The College has an ownership interest in IP if it involves (i) an identity interest, (ii) a functional interest, or (iii) substantial use of College resources (see definitions below).
 The College, however, will not assert any ownership interest in the case of traditional scholarly works.
 In keeping with the College's goals and consistent with academic practices, these are owned by the creator(s).
-“Traditional scholarly work” is defined broadly to include pedagogical, literary, artistic and creative works created by faculty with or without the assistance of other members of the College community.
+“Traditional scholarly work” is defined broadly to include pedagogical, literary, artistic, scientific, and creative works created by faculty with or without the assistance of other members of the College community.
 This includes works related to teaching, such as lecture notes and other course notes (whether in summary or verbatim form, whether privately held by the faculty member or distributed to the class, whether paper or electronic), problem sets, syllabi, and websites for classes, and works related to scholarship, such as journal articles, books, text books, artistic works in any medium, videos, and photos.
 Patents are not traditional scholarly work.
 This means that the vast majority of faculty work – which finds traditional scholarly, pedagogical and artistic channels for circulation – is owned exclusively by the faculty member who created it.
 In contrast, most IP created by non-faculty College employees in the course of their employment is not traditional scholarly work and is owned by the College.

 This policy is not intended to prohibit the use or creation of open source software or public domain materials under appropriate circumstances, or to interfere with the ability of the author of such materials to comply with applicable restrictions and license conditions.